 - Production departments of industrial enterprises

-The digital shiftbook2.0 was created by a production department of a major automotive supplier.
-In the iterative development of the digital shiftbook 2.0, it has been shown that employees and companies already have 20 employees.
+The digital shiftbook2.0 was created at a production department of a major automotive supplier.
+During the iterative development process, it has been shown that benefits for employees and companies already arise with a minimum of 20 employees.

 Overview of activities in the department